ShangjinTang/dotfiles/README.md

 mise global tmux@3.3a

 # python: recommend to use mise to control python versions
-sudo apt install -y libssl-dev liblzma-dev # depdendency for python build mise global python@3.10                    # or 'mise global python@latest'
+sudo apt install -y libssl-dev liblzma-dev # dependency for python build mise global python@3.10                    # or 'mise global python@latest'

 # Essential: support for python plugins in Nvim